kirangorad/JobRunDashboard/README.md

 ### Steps to setup UI Application ###

-* Go to JobRunDashboard/Public and open reports.html file
+* Go to JobRunDashboard/Public and open reports.html file or http://localhost:3000/reports.html